imarranz/pygenmet/README.md

     Matching Techniques:
     Parents can be selected in a way that maintains population diversity.

-    1) **Prohibition of Crossbreeding Based on Ancestry**.
+    1) Prohibition of Crossbreeding Based on Ancestry.
 An individual cannot mate with themselves, their parents, their children, or their siblings.

-    2) **Incest Prohibition**.
+    2) Incest Prohibition.
 Two parents mate if their Hamming distance is above a certain threshold.

-    3) **Diverse Pairing**.
+    3) Diverse Pairing.
 An individual mates with another that is quite different.
 Hamming distance.

     THE ONE THAT SELECTS A NEW GENERATION

     1) Random Selection (RS)

-    2) **Tournament Selection (TS)**: It chooses the individual with the best fitness from among N individuals selected randomly (N = 2, 3, . . . ) Tournament selection is a widely used parent selection procedure in which the idea is to randomly choose a number of individuals from the population, tournament size, (with or without replacement), select the best individual from
+    2) Tournament Selection (TS): It chooses the individual with the best fitness from among N individuals selected randomly (N = 2, 3, . . . ) Tournament selection is a widely used parent selection procedure in which the idea is to randomly choose a number of individuals from the population, tournament size, (with or without replacement), select the best individual from